Bega (Tisza)

 The Bega or Begej (Bega; Бегеј; Bega; Béga, formerly Kistemes), is a 244 km (152 mile) long river in Romania (169 km; 105 mi.) and Serbia (75 km; 47 mi.).
 It rises in the Poiana Ruscă Mountains in Romania, part of the Carpathian Mountains, and it flows into the Tisa river near Titel, Vojvodina, Serbia.
-Its drainage basin covers an area of 4458 km2, of which 2362 km2 in Romania.
+Its drainage basin covers an area of 4458 km2, of which 2362 km2 is in Romania.

 Course

 Romania

 The river starts at the confluence of its headwaters, Bega Luncanilor and Bega Poienilor.
 After flowing north, the river bends to the west at Curtea, passing through Făget, Balinț, and Topolovățu Mare, where it enters the low Banat plains.
 There, it begins to spill over, so the Bega Canal was constructed tracking Bega Veche, which is also channelled for 97 km, as a parallel waterway for 114 km, before the two rejoin northeast of Zrenjanin, Serbia.
 The Bega Canal runs through Timișoara and continues to the southwest, enters Serbia near the village of Srpski Itebej.